 First things first!
 If you are wondering which option to pick, it pays off to know the differences between the two.

-Onsite servers, also called on-premise servers are physical computing devices that need to be installed in your physical office space.
+Onsite server, also called on-premise server is the physical computing device that need to be installed in your physical office space.
 These servers back up your business data locally.

-Cloud servers, on the other hand, are not physically present within your office.
+Cloud server, on the other hand, is not physically present within your office.
 The data backup process in these happens remotely, using the internet.

 Pros and Cons

 Both these methods make it possible for businesses of any size to back up their data periodically.
 However, there certainly are advantages and disadvantages to both.

 In case of onsite servers, the management has complete access to company data because there is no involvement of another party.
 Sensitive data stays protected this way.
 This ensures better compliance with data laws.

 Another advantage is that even in case of internet issues from your service provider (ISP), your data backup can function normally because you don’t need an internet connection!
 Applications and software that you use do not need to be the latest, cloud-compatible version with onsite servers.

 The disadvantage, however, is that upfront costs are associated with the installations on site.
 You would also need dedicated space for the setup to run.
 For small businesses, they also bring the disadvantage of keeping an in-house IT personnel for downtime and other emergencies.